alhog/Geobox/README.md

 # Quantum Contract Sharding

 Quantum Contract Sharding is a key component of our framework that leverages the principles of quantum computing to enhance the scalability and efficiency of smart contract execution.

+These enhanced smart contracts will be coined: ***Quasi Contracts***

 ## Qubit Allocation and Partitioning Strategies